shinwookim/website/teaching/CS0449-2241/malloc-help.md

 ---
 layout: post
 title: "Supplemental Notes on Malloc Project"
-subtitle: "Writing Custom Test Cases (Traces)"
+subtitle: "Writing Custom Test Cases (Traces) + Project Hints"
 ---
 Testing software while developing is a crucial and indispensable aspect of the software development process.
 For this project, you are provided a set of *traces* (found in the `./traces/` directory) which are used to test your heap allocator implementation (`mm_malloc()`) for correctness, space utilization, and throughput.
 Each *trace file* contains a sequence of allocate and free instructions that direct the driver program (`mdriver.c`) to call your `mm_malloc()` and `mm_free()` functions in some order{%sidenote "grading" "The provided driver and trace files are the same ones we will use when we grade your handin `mm.c` file, although we may change the order in which the traces are used."%}.